-- Stock: Flavorful liquid; a good stock is the key to a great soup, sauce, or braised dish.
-The French appropriately call a stock fond ("foundation"), as stocks are the foundation for many classic and modern dishes. (see figure one (1) below).
+Stock- a flavor liquid, a good stock is the key to a great soup, sauce, or braised dish.
+The French appropriately call a stock fond ("foundation"), as stocks are the foundation for many classic and modern dishes.

-- Types of Stocks:
+Types of Stocks

-- Brown

-- White

-- Fumet

-- Vegetable
+White Fumet Vegetable